amrfarid140/webrtc-android-codelab/README.md

 [Ktor](https://ktor.io/) is also used as a client in the mobile app to send/receive data from `WebSocket`.

-Checkout this [file](https://github.com/amrfarid140/webrtc-android-codelab/blob/step/remote-video/mobile/app/src/main/java/me/amryousef/webrtc_demo/SignallingClient.kt) for implemenation details.
+Checkout this [file](https://github.com/amrfarid140/webrtc-android-codelab/blob/step/remote-video/mobile/app/src/main/java/me/amryousef/webrtc_demo/SignallingClient.kt) for implementation details.

 **Note that you will beed to change `HOST_ADDRESS` to match your IP address for your laptop**